 The most successful of the episodes is the second, The Hall of Dolls.
 In this instalment, Steven and Dodo are confronted with the Heart family, plucked from a deck of playing cards.
 Together, they play a game of deducing which one of seven chairs is safe, by testing the other six firstly with lifeless dolls and then when they run out, with themselves.

 Apart from the interest generated by discovering if the chair is going to stab you, freeze you or whatever, there’s also the hint that the games might be corrupting Steven and Dodo.
 When they find a few extra dolls to use as chair fodder, Steven is keen to keep this information from the Hearts.
-Sadly, though this potentially interesting plotline goes nowhere.
+Unfortunately, this potentially interesting plotline, exploring how much our friends would cheat to win, goes nowhere.
 Still, the King and Queen of Hearts (Campbell Singer and Carmen Silvera) are the most intriguing of the Toymaker’s playthings and there’s something approaching poignancy when they decide to sit in the last possible, but deadly, chair together, in a last gambit for victory.

 Despite its various problems though, The Celestial Toymaker has stuck in our collective memory.
 Perhaps because it’s the most unusual of adventure of Season Three, which is some feat when you consider that eclectic collection of stories.
 Perhaps it’s the most unusual of Doctor Who’s first five years, only to be outdone for weirdness when that pesky Mind Robber came along.
 But where the stories around this one, The Ark and The Gunfighters, are playful with narrative structure, The Celestial Toymaker is playful only with character and setting; the actual storytelling it employs is pretty standard.

 If a return visit from the Toymaker seems overdue, or even if it doesn’t, we should remember that there’s an alternative universe in which he’s a much more important figure in Whodom.
 The original plan was for the Doctor to become invisible and then reappear as a new actor.
 We can all be grateful the production team went in another direction and found a more generic renewal to subject the Doctor to.
 For one thing, it would have been a shameful way to treat William Hartnell.
 But for another, surely every subsequent change of lead actor would have required return visits to the Celestial Toyroom?
 Not just the same episode four times, but presumably the same story again and again.
-A game we’d tire of playing pretty fast.
+A game we’d quickly grow tired of playing.